 - enable the EPA to listen to, and better understand, the views and concerns of the community and stakeholders

 - to help explain the works approval application, the assessment process and current status

 - to discuss ideas about possible conditions if the works approval is issued.

-The conference will be independently chaired and an independent report will be prepared following the conference, including recommendations to EPA Victoria for consideration in its assessment of the works approval application.
+The conference was independently chaired and an independent report was prepared following the conference, including recommendations to EPA Victoria for consideration in its assessment of the works approval application.